MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 - Infrastructure configuration
 - Operational tasks

 These categories share the same goals and best practices mentioned previously.
 They differ in areas where Azure provides solutions that help achieve optimal automation.
-Other types of automation, such as continuous deployment and continuous delivery, are described further in the operational excellence pillar.
+Other types of automation, such as continuous deployment and continuous delivery, are described further in the Operational Excellence pillar.

 ### Infrastructure deployment